openstack-archive/tripleo-incubator/devtest.md

 __(Note: if you have set http_proxy or https_proxy to a network host, you must either configure that network host to route traffic to your VM ip properly, or add the SEED_IP to your no_proxy environment variable value.)__

-1. Nova tools have been installed in $TRIPLEO_ROOT/incubator/scripts - you need to add that to the PATH (unless you have them installed already).

-        export PATH=$PATH:$TRIPLEO_ROOT/scripts

 1. Copy the openstack credentials out of the seed VM, and add the IP:
    (https://bugs.launchpad.net/tripleo/+bug/1191650)